enochcluk/MLvsCOVID/README.md

 # MLvsCOVID

 Steps:
-1. data cleaning and organization
+1. Data cleaning and organization
-2. visualization
+2. Visualization
-3. stationary model(one week delay) and check for under/over fitting use binary search to find best time delay?
+3. Stationary model(one week delay) and check for under/over fitting use binary search to find best time delay?
-Issues= drop in weekend testing
+Issues = drop in weekend testing, contraction-reporting delay
+4. Auto-regressive integrated moving average (arima modeling)
+5. Account for seasonality and exogenous factors